Textualize/textualize-see/README.md

 Which is a perfectly reasonable use for alias, but it does require a command per filetype + action which is harder to commit to muscle memory.

 ZSH offers `alias -s` which associates a file extension with a command.
-For example if you have the following alias `alias -s py=rich` then you can enter `foo.py` to syntax a Python file.
+For example if you have the alias `alias -s py=rich` then you can enter `foo.py` to syntax a Python file.
 I like this, but I *think* it is only offered by the `zsh` shell (may be wrong) and it is not cross platform.

 ## Why Python?

 It's Python because I am mainly a Python developer.
 Tools like this do tend to be written a little closer to the metal.
-If it becomes popular and the interface is stable, then maybe I or somebody else will write it a compiled language.
-Until then you might have to wait a few microseconds to run apps.
+If `see` becomes popular and the interface stabilizes, then maybe I (or somebody else) will write it a compiled language.
+Until then you might have to wait an additional few microseconds to run apps.

 ## Support

 Consider this project alpha software for the time being.
-It was written in an afternoon and hasn't been battle tested.
+It was written in under a day and hasn't been battle tests.

-Feel free to open issues or (better) PRs.
+It has so far only been tested under MacOS, but the goal is to make it work across all the platforms.